 The interesting part of this business process to me is the marketing (choosing the products, pricing, marketing message and advertising) and the credit management to get the money back.
-Each of these stages and their tasks carry a certain amount of risk but the credit risk part is actually something you can manage to try to eliminate altogether, but it takes work and a system.

 You may have a different opinion when it comes to paying your suppliers but I believe you should pay quickly.
 I’m talking mainly about service providers rather that product suppliers, but I think in small business it doesn’t matter.

 Everyone loves to be paid on time and if you can get paid earlier, even better.
 It once took me 16 minutes to pay a supplier – OK, I was making other payments at the time, but still, it looked impressive.